African-Americans & CCC

 - How typical do you think this man's experience was and why?

 - How reliable a source of information is this account?
 What is the basis for your judgment?

 Activity Four: The CCC Agency's View of African-American Participation

-Read the following document and identify 3-4 pieces of evidence that persuade or dissuade you to agree with these two statements:
+Read What The CCC Is Doing For Colored Youth and identify 3-4 pieces of evidence that persuade or dissuade you to agree with these two statements:

 - Work in the CCC was a positive experience for young black men.

 - The federal government played a positive role in using the CCC to fight racial discrimination and empower black workers.